Skip to main content

 The 21st century skills they learn in the Steiner primary curriculum are transferable to a digital world – critical thinking, problem solving, creativity and collaboration, for example.
 What this education avoids is the adverse impact that technology can have on early memory development – research demonstrates that calculators, spell-check, and Google search have been implicit in developing skills at the expense of memory.
 When students then enter high school education they embrace digital technologies effectively, creatively, and ethically.

-The working bees are great social events.
+Our school community takes on some of the maintenance of the school.
+A lot of this happens at our regular Class Working Bees.
 Usually, parents come for several hours to use their muscles and enjoy a hot/cold drink and cakes.
-The results are remarkable and the improvements to the aesthetic nature of buildings and our beautiful grounds are a testimony to the value of working bees to the school
+The results are remarkable and the improvements to the aesthetic nature of buildings and our beautiful grounds are a testimony to the value of working bees to the school.
+And, more importantly for many, they are energising and feel a sense of community by joining in.